JJSalsbury/weekend-react-gallery/README.md

 ## Installation

-How do you get your application up and running?
-This is a step by step list for how another developer could get this project up and running.
-The good target audience in terms of knowledge, would be a fellow Primer from another cohort being able to spin up this project.
-Note that you do not need a paragraph here to intro Installation.
-It should be step-by-step.

 1. Open up code editor, run an `npm install`
 2. Running the server code requires nodemon.
 If you don't already have nodemon, install it globally with npm install nodemon --global.
 3. Run `npm run server` in your terminal.